jothilakshmi22/Hexnode/README.md

 ## Deployment

-You can view the live project here: [Deployment Link]
+You can view the live project here: https://monumental-sprite-9ddb45.netlify.app/

 ## Description